reportsmishing/.github/profile/README.md

 If you would like to help the project and/or Sharad in making this a cool open-source project, Sponsor us [here](https://github.com/sponsors/reportsmishing).

+If you receive a phishing SMS, tweet it and tag us!

 [![twitter](https://img.shields.io/twitter/follow/reportsmishing?style=social)](https://twitter.com/reportsmishing)